A Work Telling of Something Fundamental

 My first thought was to put my impression of Nozomi and Mizore’s story into something visual.
 Then, when pulling myself right up-close to the problems and growth the two girls experience, I made sure to catch any small changes or realisations the two may have.
 I wanted this film to be in its most suitable form to match what this story wanted to depict.
 I talked about this with the character designer, Nishiya-san, and what he produced were these designs.
 Before coming to a decision, Nishiya-san drew up several designs, and within these I found one I wanted to go with.
 From there, nothing big was changed.
 It was interesting how, with just the smallest difference – like whether the chin was pointy or round – the impression the character gave off would be completely different.
 The thinness of the lines….a certain sense of fleetingness; I think the resulting shape for the film is its finest.

 ― The colours also seem more subdued.

-Like a ‘sigh from the girls’, this time I wanted to catch and depict these softer, more subtle aspects.
-For example, even the slight aversion of one’s eyes.
-As something born from the character’s thoughts, this is something I want to take great care of; I want to make sure I don’t lose any of it.
+Like ‘the girls releasing a breath’, this time I wanted to catch and depict these softer, more subtle aspects.
+For example, even the slightest aversion of their eyes is something born from their thoughts and feelings.
+This is something I wanted to take great care of – I wanted to make sure I didn’t lose any of it.
 It’s like watching and quietly holding your breath, recording what you see.
-Like watching the girls behind a pane of glass, a single touch enough to make them disappear.
+Like watching the girls behind a pane of glass; a single touch enough to make them disappear.
 I put importance in using colour to reflect this sense of fragility and fleetingness.

 Each Exchange Treated as their First